 In August 2000, Laura received her Master of Public Administration degree and joined the City of Chicago's Office of Language and Cultural Education as the project director for Mayor Richard M. Daley's innovative initiative Museums and Public Schools (MAPS).
 She was responsible for a new partnership between nine world-class museums and Chicago Public Schools.
 Laura administered the operating budget and collaborated with museum presidents, board members, and non-profit organizations to continue the expansion of this program.
 MAPS served over 10,000 students in grades 2 through 6.

-Laura is the current chair of the Phoenix City Council Planning & Economic Development Subcommittee and is the past chair of the Parks, Arts, Education & Equality Subcommittee.
+Laura is the current chair of the Economic Development Subcommittee and serves on the Transportation, Infrastructure, and Planning Subcommittee.

 She has served as a member of the Encanto Village Planning Committee and is a former member of the Hispanic Advisory Board of Maricopa Community Colleges, the Homeless Task Force, the Maricopa Transportation Advisory Board, and Phoenix Day.